Listen to this article

 Frequency and Distance of Travel

-- Frequent Short Trips: If you’re constantly on the go and taking multiple short trips daily, a car might offer savings💡 Definition:Frugality is the practice of mindful spending to save money and achieve financial goals..
+- Lots of Short Trips: If you're constantly running errands around town, the per-ride fees for Uber can become expensive.
+A car might offer real savings💡 Definition:Frugality is the practice of mindful spending to save money and achieve financial goals..

 Location

-- Urban Areas: High parking costs and traffic congestion might make ridesharing more appealing.
+- Urban Areas: Living downtown?
+High parking costs (sometimes hundreds per month) and constant traffic can make ridesharing the clear winner, even with heavy use.

 Lifestyle and Convenience